JohanPlAr/connect-4/README.md

 - As a First Time Visitor, I want to easily understand the main purpose of the site, so I can learn more about the game application.
 - As a First Time Visitor, I want to be able to easily navigate through the website, so I can find the content.
-- As a First Time Visitor, I want to quickly acces the game.
+- As a First Time Visitor, I want to quickly acces the game so I can start playing.

 ### Returning Visitor Goals:

-- As a Returning Visitor, I want to continue to play and set higher scores against my opponent.
+- As a Returning Visitor, I want to continue to play and so I can set higher scores against my opponent.

 ### Frequent Visitor Goals:

-- I want to become a seasoned CONNECT 4 master.
+- As i Frequent Visitor I want to continue practicing so I'll become a seasoned CONNECT 4 master.

 ## Features